pragmint/open-practices/resources/maker-time-vs-manager-time.md

 https://www.youtube.com/watch?v=GIRkQQHzsxI

-This video provides insights into how to better invest your time to maximize productivity.
+This video by Alex Hormozi provides insights into how to better invest your time to maximize productivity.